KalebHedrick/passGen/README.md

 ## Demo
+![](https://github.com/KalebHedrick/passGen/blob/main/demoPass.gif)
 User can enter a password length, and the program makes a post and get fetch request to the spring boot app, then renders the password on the screen.
-![](https://github.com/KalebHedrick/passGen/blob/main/demoPass.gif)
+Password Length is the number of words in password.
+The words list can be swapped by changing the words.txt file, demo uses the OXFORD 3000 common words list.

 ## Deployment